mikerae/logging-in-game/README.md

 ## Deployment
 ##### [Back to Top](#contents "Contents")
 At the appropriate stage in development, the GitHub repository was deployed to GitHub Pages for public viewing via the GitHub server.
+This was acheived by following these steps:
++ In the GitHub repository, find the Settings tab and click on it
++ Find the source section drop-down menu, and select the master branch
++ Having selected the master branch, an http link  to the publicly deployed gitHub Pages server version of the site.
++ Once the master branch has been selected, the page was automatically refreshed  indicating successful deployment.
-The main repository was selected and an http link was generated and displayed in the repository Readme.md.
++ This link was then displayed in the repository readme.
 ## Bugs and Resolutions
 ##### [Back to Top](#contents "Contents")
 ### Image does not display in #display-img-wrapper in js